 Dr. Verbena Beeks is the project’s psychiatrist, an important role, although she is only seen in two episodes through the series’ run.

-Brown is mostly known as a talented choreographer and stage actress.
-Perhaps best known for originating the role of June in the Bob Fosse-directed Broadway musical Chicago.
+Brown is mostly known as a talented choreographer and stage actress, most famously for originating the role of June in the Bob Fosse-directed Broadway musical Chicago.
 She was also part of the original cast of the Broadway productions of Pippin and A Chorus Line.

-Some notable acting gigs also include an episode of What’s Happening!! in 1979 and she played Albert Brooks’ secretary in the 1985 film, Lost in America.
+Some notable acting gigs nclude an episode of What’s Happening!! in 1979, and she played Albert Brooks’ secretary in the 1985 film, Lost in America.
 Today, Brown is 63 years old and is currently filming a documentary called Broadway: The Next Generation.

 W.K.
 Stratton (Larry Stanton)

-Larry Stanton is a familiar fellow that Sam “leaps” into – he’s a lawyer who defends Abigail Fuller on trial for murder.
+Larry Stanton is a familiar fellow that Sam “leaps” into — he’s a lawyer who defends Abigail Fuller on trial for murder.
 Stratton began acting in the ’70s and was a regular on the 1976 series, Black Sheep Squadron, which also starred Dirk Blocker, son of the gentle giant Hoss from Bonanza.
-And this baa baa black sheep show was really well-received.
-Then it was three episodes of The Rockford Files and 3 episodes of Magnum PI to bring him to the ’80s.
+Then it was three episodes each of The Rockford Files and Magnum PI to bring him to the ’80s.

-After Quantum Leap, he played a detective on Bellasario’s next show, Tequila and Bonetti, and he continued to follow the TV show Goliath for 16 episodes over the years.
-But that would be about it for the actor.
-He’s not finished in Hollywood just yet.
+After Quantum Leap, he played a detective on Bellasario’s next show, Tequila and Bonetti, and he continued in the TV series Goliath for 16 episodes.
+But that would be about it for the actor, though he’s not finished in Hollywood just yet.
 Recently Stratton has been working in the sound department for the highly acclaimed Mare of Easttown and Fear the Walking Dead.